pinobatch/little-things-gb/sgbkeyirq/README.md

 -------

 Tested using GB-LIVE32, a USB EPROM emulator by Gekkio that does not display a menu before starting the game.
-Console is a 1/1/1 US Super NES; controller is asciiPad.
+Console is a 1/1/1 US Super NES.
+Controller is asciiPad, chosen for its turbo and slow motion features.

 ### Super Game Boy